Cry Freedom: Plot

-Following a news story depicting the demolition of a slum in East London in the south-east of the Cape Province in South Africa, liberal white South African journalist Donald Woods (Kevin Kline) seeks more information about the incident and ventures off to meet the anti-Apartheid black activist Steve Biko (Denzel Washington), a leading member of the Black Consciousness Movement.
-Biko has been officially banned by the Government of South Africa and is not permitted to leave his defined 'banning area' at King William's Town.
+Following a news story depicting the demolition of a slum in East London in the south-east of the Cape Province in South Africa, liberal white South African journalist Donald Woods seeks more information about the incident and ventures off to meet the anti-Apartheid black activist Steve Biko, a leading member of the Black Consciousness Movement.
+Biko has been officially banned by the government and is not permitted to leave his defined 'banning area' at King William's Town.
 Woods is opposed to Biko's banning, but remains critical of his political views.
 Biko invites Woods to visit a black township to see the impoverished conditions and to witness the effect of the Government-imposed restrictions, which make up the apartheid system.
 Woods begins to agree with Biko's desire for a South Africa where blacks have the same opportunities and freedoms as those enjoyed by the white population.
 As Woods comes to understand Biko's point of view, a friendship slowly develops between them.

 After speaking at a gathering of black South Africans outside of his banishment zone, Biko is arrested and interrogated by the South African security forces (who have been tipped off by an informer).
 Following this, he is brought to court in order to explain his message directed toward the South African Government, which is white minority-controlled.
 After he speaks eloquently in court and advocates non-violence, the security officers who interrogated him visit his church and vandalise the property.
 Woods assures Biko that he will meet with a Government official to discuss the matter.
 Woods then meets with Jimmy Kruger (John Thaw), the South African Minister of Justice, in his house in Pretoria in an attempt to prevent further abuses.
 Minister Kruger first expresses discontent over their actions; however, Woods is later harassed at his home by security forces, who insinuate that their orders came directly from Kruger.